-The initiative was looking for systems that could be applied in the following installations:
+The initiative sought systems that could be applied at the following facilities:

-- Plants with fixed tilt (three vertical panels per string, each two metres tall).
+- Plants with fixed panels (three vertical panels per string, each two metres tall).

-- Plants with one row single-axis tracker (with two panels per string).
+- Plants with single-row tracker (with two panels per string).

 - Generic solutions applicable to different kinds of plant configurations.